amelkiy/write-ups/GoogleCTF-2020/MathSH/README.md

 The Url of the assembly that failed was: file:///C:/ctf/challenge/SlimlineJScript.DLL
 ```
-Very interesing!
+Very interesting!
 We can learn from here that:
 * This is C# code.
 * We are running in an [AppDomain](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain?view=netcore-3.1), which is a way to sandbox code in C#.NET.
 * There are specific permissions to the AppDomain, restricting us to the `C:\ctf\challenge` directory.